This week I’m tackling I is for Ice and IUCN, the International Union for Conservation of Nature.

 Know where your fish comes from.

-• Once you get your fish home, you should not store your fish on ice.
+- Once you get your fish home, you should not store your fish on ice.

-• But do keep your fish in the coldest part of the refrigerator.
+- But do keep your fish in the coldest part of the refrigerator.
 Usually the back.

-So, I was thirty years old during the early winter of 1991 when I traveled from the Florida Keys where I lived and managed a 64-seat run down diner, to ski the French Alps.
+So, I was thirty years old during the early winter of 1991 when I traveled from the Florida Keys, where I lived and managed a 64-seat run-down diner, to ski the French Alps.

 After a few days swooshing down the slopes in Chamonix, my fiancé at the time and I began our day trip to Aiguille du Midi and Vallee Blanche, considered by some to be the most famous off-piste ski run in the world.
 Now.
 You might like to know, I was a beginner skier.
 This wasn’t Everest, but Vallee Blanche is over 12,000 feet altitude and one of the tallest mountains I’d ever skied.

 We rode the tram to the mountaintop in Chamonix.
-There were maybe thirty or so people in our group, but there were many groups skiing that day and every day.
+There were maybe thirty or so people in our group, but many groups were skiing that day and every day.
 We boarded the cable car that would carry us to the twelve-mile run.
 Thirty minutes later we arrived at the most gorgeous site I had ever witnessed.
 The snow was a brilliant white and went on for an eternity.

 At this point, there was no turning back.
 The only way down was to ski the glacier and the mountain.